nzzdev/Storytelling-Styleguide/pages/style/colors-print.md

 <div class="stabilityIndex stable">Stable</div>
 ```

-#### Our print team's color palette consists of a qualitative scale and a range of choice colors.
+#### Our print team's color palette consists of a qualitative scale for daily business and a range of choice colors.

 ```image
 plain: true